 Since he has been a Division I assistant, Martin has worked with numerous professional players, including four NBA players (All-American Kevin Jones, Joe Alexander, Bill Walker and Cartier Martin).

-Since coming to West Virginia in 2007, the Mountaineers won the 2010 Big East Championship and have advanced to seven NCAA Tournament appearances, including the 2010 Final Four and three NCAA Sweet 16s.
-Martin has helped guide the Mountaineers to 201 victories.
+Since coming to West Virginia in 2007, the Mountaineers won the 2010 Big East Championship and have advanced to eight NCAA Tournament appearances, including the 2010 Final Four and four NCAA Sweet 16s.
+Martin has helped guide the Mountaineers to 229 victories.

 At West Virginia, Martin is responsible for post player development as well as assisting with game scouts, recruiting and camps.